dineshviranga/dineshviranga/README.md

 - 👋 Hi, I’m @dineshviranga
-- 👀 I’m interested in web development
+- 👀 I’m interested in crypto development and investment
-- 🌱 I’m currently learning wordpress web development
+- 🌱 I’m currently working on deFI project (VLX)
-- 💞️ I’m looking to collaborate on web developing
+- 💞️ I’m looking for Holders and investors
 - 📫 How to reach me dineshviranga@yahoo.com

 <!---